ha7ilm/qtcsdr/README.md

     cd qtcsdr/build

 * Now you should plug the USB audio card and the RTL-SDR into the USB hub connected to the Pi.
-* Also plug in microphone and headphones to the audio card.
+* Also plug microphone and headphones in the audio card.

 This is the syntax of the **qtcsdr** command is: